Luca Caputi: Mississauga/Niagara IceDogs (2004–2008)

 Caputi was drafted by the Mississauga IceDogs of the Ontario Hockey League in the 2nd round, 37th overall, during the 2004 OHL Priority Selection.
 Caputi played in his first career OHL game on October 8, 2004, as he was held to no points in a 6–4 win over the Barrie Colts.
 On November 14, Caputi scored his first career OHL goal against Daren Machesney of the Brampton Battalion in a 4–1 loss.
-Caputi finished his rookie season in 2004–05 playing in 48 games, scoring five goals and earning an assist for six points.
-Caputi did not see any post-season action with the IceDogs during the 2005 playoffs.
+Caputi finished his rookie season in 2004–05 playing in 48 games, scoring five goals and an assist and did not play any post-season games with the IceDogs.